Organic Soil Blocking Recipe

 Once bricks are fully hydrated, it should be very swampy.
 If not, add a bit more water.

-Take a second five gal bucket and begin to layer your fertilized coco coir and your organic potting soil.
-I took about three large scoops within both hand of the coco, and added 2-3 large hands full or soil.
+Take a second five gal bucket and begin to layer your fertilized coco coir and your organic potting soil (or worm castings).
+I took about 2 large scoops within both hands of the coco, and added 2-3 large handfuls of soil.

 Repete until bucket is full